 The Role of the BonesBones provide support and shape to the body, and allow for the movement of muscles.
 As the densest tissue in the body, they protect internal organs including the brain, heart and lungs.
 Bones don't just support and protect though, they also act as a storehouse of essential nutrients including iron, copper and zinc.
 They can help maintain water electrolyte balance through regulation of calcium, magnesium, sodium and potassium.
 Also, bone marrow produces red blood cells and most white blood cells too.
 Bones are also considered an excretory tissue in Ayurveda and can eliminate unwanted heavy metals through the hair and nails.

 The Ayurvedic ApproachThe health of the bones are closely related to the health of the digestive system in Ayurveda.
 Most importantly, an imbalance in the digestive system will lead to an accumulation of digestive toxins (ama).
 When these toxins circulate in the blood, it creates an acidic environment.
-The body may draw calcium from the bones in a bid to reduce the acidic condition.
-This can weaken the bones and teeth.
+The body may draw alkaline calcium from the bones to buffer the acid the acidic condition.
+This calcium depletion from the bones can weaken the bones and teeth.
 Ama can also lodge in the joints and create pain, discomfort and lack of mobility.
 The colon is also closely related to the health of the bones, as it is the primary site for mineral absorption.
 Nourishing the entire digestive tract, particularly the colon, reducing gas and bloating, and stimulating efficient mineral absorption is key to ensure good bone quality.

 ScoliosisScoliosis is a sideways curvature of the spine.
 Many people have a slight curvature and don't even know it's there until a doctor points it out.
 But in more serious cases, the spine curves far beyond its normal range and can strongly inhibit mobility and affect major organs including the lungs and heart.
 In these cases, ongoing medical rehabilitation and surgery is often required.
 In minor cases, you can help maintain good spinal alignment by strengthening the muscles around the spine - equally on both sides.
 This can be done through physical therapy, regular yoga and exercises such as swimming.
 While this alone is not enough to avoid scoliosis, it can help reduce pain or discomfort experienced in mild cases.